AngeloGalav/AngelinoEngine/README.md

 - [ ] 3D Viewport
 - [ ] Camera system

+...new features will be added in the future.

-## How to compile
+### How to compile

 You can easily compile through the provided makefile using the ```make``` command Linux.
 Windows compilation is still in WIP.

-## Libraries used
+### Libraries used

-- Glfw and glad for interfacing with OpenGL
+- GLFW and glad for interfacing with OpenGL
 - glm for algebra calculations
 - std_image for image loading